RSpeekenbrink/User-Management-System/README.md

 - Global error catching (without whoops, just show a 500 page)
 - CSRF Token Implementation
 - Make it possible for admins to assign other admins via the dashboard
+- JSON Responses
+- Make Error Bags to return errors to views easier
+- Make URL variables ('/edit/{var}')
+- Parse Request Variables into Variable Bags for easier access
+- Make Validation class for easier Validation of Variables
+- New Features?
+(I can go on forever, Really)

 ## Screenshots